 There are millions of diehard hockey fans all over the United States and Canada.
 While many fans enjoy local teams and college hockey, the most exciting games come courtesy of the teams in the NHL.
 Each game offers the thrill of the fight between two teams trying to get a chance at the coveted Stanley Cup!
 Cable users won’t have any problem watching the games they want throughout the season.
 Luckily, thanks to streaming, you can also watch NHL without cable, too.
 So, if you’re looking for a way to watch hockey without cable, keep reading and we’ll tell you how!

 The following guide will explain everything you need to know to watch NHL online.
-Whether you’re looking for pre-season, regular season, or championship games, you should be able to watch hockey online thanks to live streaming services like Hulu Live and fuboTV.
+Whether you’re looking for preseason, regular season, or championship games, you should be able to watch hockey online thanks to live streaming services like Sling TV, Hulu Live, and fuboTV.
 If you’ve cut the cord, there are several ways you can stream NHL without cable and they are all in the sections below!

-Channels You Need to Watch NHL Games without Cable
+Channels You Need to Watch NHL Games Online without Cable

 NHL coverage is available on many different channels.
-You’ll find the season split up amongst the following networks:
+You’ll find the season split up among the following networks:

 - NHL Network